 '''

-Blog.create(creator='Charlie', name='My Blog')
+User.create(username='Charlie')

-<main.Blog object at 0x2529350>
+<main.User object at 0x2529350>

 '''

 This will INSERT a new row into the database.
 The primary key will automatically be retrieved and stored on the model instance.

 Alternatively, you can build up a model instance programmatically and then save it: